Frequently Asked Questions

 Yes, many insurance providers do offer some reimbursement for autism or neurodevelopmental assessments.
 However, we recommend that you contact them directly to confirm exactly what is covered as each insurance plan is different.

-Yes, many families qualify for a tax rebate from Revenue.
-We'll send you a receipt with all the necessary details that you need to be able to apply for this.
+Yes, we'll send you a receipt with all the necessary details that you need to be able to apply for this 20% tax rebate.

 31. Is my information kept confidential?